 COLLECTIVE NOUNS

 A collective noun (aka company term) is a word used to describe a collection or group of things, like pack or kennel of dogs.
 This practice goes back many centuries.
-The earliest known reference is the Book of St Albans (1486) which lists “a compilation of matters relating to the interests of the time of a gentleman.”
-More recently James Lipton produced An Exaltation of Larks (1st ed, 1968) in which he brings to light the term venery – an ancient practice denoting specific groups of individual animals primarily as it relates to “the hunt.”
-The Game of Venery, started in the 15th century by English gentry, consists of creating poetic, collective nouns and the challenge of knowing and using them appropriately.
+Perhaps the most extensive early reference was the Book of St Albans (1486) which listed “a compilation of matters relating to the interests of the time of a gentleman.”
+More recently, James Lipton produced An Exaltation of Larks (1st ed, 1968) in which he brings to light the term venery - an ancient practice denoting specific groups of individual animals primarily as it relates to “the hunt.”
+The Game of Venery, started in the 15th century by English gentry, consists of creating poetic collective nouns and the challenge of knowing and using them appropriately.
 I introduced students to wordsmithery and collective nouns in my biology classes often using selections as extra credit on tests.
 The students liked the practice; many would immediately turn to the bonus section.
-But one thing that always troubled me as a botanist and gardener was how animal centric the terms were.
-Accordingly, over the years I have accumulated a list of collective nouns relating to gardening and plants.
-These company terms are lifted from various sources, but some are original – my contrivance.
-As you will discover, many are whimsical and humorous as well as instructive, with a distinctively midwestern flavor.
-Some collective nouns are technical and longstanding, with the quantified thing omitted or implied (e.g., corolla).
-However, most are generally an informal part of language; i.e., there is no standard, but you may be surprised at just how many have become part of accepted everyday lingo.
+But one thing that always troubled me as a botanist and gardener was how animal centric the terms are.
+Accordingly, over the years I have accumulated a list of collective nouns related to gardening and plants - terms of vegery.
+These company terms are lifted from various sources (thank you), but some (1/3) are original - my contrivance.
+"Why?" you might ask.
+Why not?
+As you will discover, many are whimsical as well as instructive (largely based on a quality or association), with a distinctively midwestern flavor.
+Some of the terms have more than one collective noun with the selection frequently due to exactly what is being described; defined for some.
+A few collective nouns are technical and longstanding, with the quantified thing omitted or implied (e.g., corolla or dictionary).
+However, most are generally an informal part of language (i.e., there is often no standard), but you may be surprised at just how many have become part of accepted everyday lingo.
 I offer this contemporary and evolving compilation (see below) for you to use and enjoy.
 Contact THE MAD BOTANIST with corrections and/or additions.
 Attribution appreciated.

-TERMS MOSTLY NOT EMPLOYED (in my list), too generic (i.e., broadly applicable): bag, bale, basket, bed, bouquet, bunch, bundle, cache, clump, cluster, collection, colony, crate, field, forest, grove, handful, harvest, line, load, orchard, patch, pile, plantation, row, sack, stack and stand.
+TERMS MOSTLY NOT EMPLOYED (in my list), too generic (i.e., broadly applicable): bag, bale, basket, bed, bouquet, bunch, bundle, cache, clump, cluster, collection, colony, community, covering, crate, field, flat, forest, group, grove, handful, harvest, line, load, orchard, passel, patch, pile, plantation, plot, population, row, sack, stack, stand, thicket or tray.
 Also excluded are most specific measures (e.g., bushel, cord).
-The bulk of things being collectivized are listed as plural (e.g., drift of dandelions), but this seems awkward and redundant.
+If multiple entries, listed alphabetically and without preference.
+Nor do I admire or concur with all the choices.
+Finally, the bulk of things being collectivized are listed as plural (e.g., drift of dandelions), but this seems awkward, redundant and inconsistent (e.g., bundle of asparagus or bag of seed{s} - where asparagus and seed are collective singulars).
 I await a ruling from professional linguists.

-MAD BOTANIST'S LIST OF COLLECTIVE NOUNS FOR GARDENING & PLANTS
+MAD BOTANIST'S LIST OF COLLECTIVE NOUNS (and some key plural nouns) FOR GARDENING & PLANTS

 [for all] a (an) _______